dantan96/dotfiles/facts.md

 5. **Query File Location**: After loading a parser, Neovim looks for query files (like `highlights.scm`) in `queries/{language}/` directories.

+6. **Parsing Process**: After loading the parser and query files, TreeSitter parses the buffer to create a syntax tree that is used for syntax highlighting and other features.

 ## Symbol Name Issues

 1. **Symbol Name Format**: TreeSitter parsers must export a function named `tree_sitter_{language}()` that returns a `TSLanguage*` pointer.